 Change the landscape in grassless garden ideas by rethinking your plant pots.
 Move freestanding pots to create a more curated display, that will fill any empty gaps on the patio to add greenery and colour.

 Elevate smaller pots on side tables and plant stands to gain a different perspective, adding depth to the overall feel of the planting arrangement.
 A cluster of potted plants surrounding a seating area is a great way to make the experience of sitting outdoors feel more immersive.

 20. Paint your garden buildings

 Winter can take its toll on garden buildings.
-Use the free time now to check sheds and greenhouses, making sure they are still in good stead.
-‘A fresh lick of paint and regular ventilation now the weather is improving will help your garden buildings and plants within them stay healthy,’ advise the experts.
+Use your free time now to check and learn how to paint a shed or even a greenhouse.
+'A fresh lick of paint and regular ventilation now the weather is improving will help your garden buildings and plants within them stay healthy,' advise the experts.